Kitsap Color Classic FAQ

 Q: How will I know where to go?

-A: The route will be marked with directional arrows (Dan Henry's) and you will also receive a map at the start line.
+A: The route will be marked with directional arrows painted on the road (Dan Henrys) and you will also receive a map with your bib number.

 Q: May I ride with one ear bud?
 Or two?